 We commit ourselves to maritime shipping digitalisation and value creations.
-While having a noble vision, we deliver practical offerings simply like a startup should do.
-We provide chemical shipping market intelligence, research, digitalisation solutions, strategic consultancy, and port-services aggregation so our customers save cost and improve margin.
+While having a noble vision, we deliver practical offerings simply like all startups should do.
+ShipsFocus startups provide shipping market intelligence, research, digitalisation solutions, strategic consultancy, and port-services aggregation so our customers save cost and improve margin.

 Maritime shipping is in a flux.
 Technological changes are putting pressure on businesses and people to adapt.
-While helping companies ride the digitalisation wave, we take lead in creating otherwise unavailable value-add product offerings by leveraging on technological breakthroughs:
+While helping companies ride the digitalisation wave, ShipsFocus startups take lead in creating otherwise unavailable value-add product offerings by leveraging on technological breakthroughs:

 Our time-series (since 2003) freight data and quantitatively developed chemical freight indices continue to improve as we access ever wider network of data, sources, ever-enhancing data processing and modeling.
 Our next goal is to develop these indices based on a hedonic model.

 Our comprehensive data include time-series freight rates, ship, cargo and trade volumes in chemicals, lubes, vegoils, indicators in freight, T/C rates and S&P prices and forecasts.
 These are designed and supported by a data management framework including a robust IT infrastructure.

 Our tech applications include: Chartering & ops systems; ship tracking; voyage & DA management system; document automation & management; BI & dashboards; and continually developing products like PortView; Cargo+; Position+; Book-a-Launch; AGENSEE, etc.

 Our services are organised based on the 3 core pillars of technology, intelligence and service.
 We leverage on the advent of advanced technologies, our domain expertise and intelligence in chemical shipping markets, with a customer-centric service attitude to deliver real values simply.